opensoars/ma/README.md

 After that, run `ma myMarkdownFile.md` from your command line.

-If you run ma without specifying a file, it will automaticly try to find files with the `.md` and `.markdown` file extension.
+If you run ma without specifying a file, it will automaticly try to find files with the `.md` or `.markdown` file extension.

 #### Auto content
 If the content is empty, it will automaticly place headers.
 When a section of your documentation has a sub section, it will automaticly give it a smaller font size.
 This font-sizing happens recursively up to `h6` headers.